Welcome to Web Architecture

 2. Participate in debate and discussion with others who are attempting earnestly to develop a current understanding.

-3. Develop a mindful way of using the Web so as to always be thinking about what you are doing in the context of the architecture that supports it (yes, even when using Facebook, Skype, Firefox, Twitter, or whatever application is enabled by the Web).
+3. Develop a mindful way of using the Web so as to always be thinking about what you are doing in the context of the architecture that supports it (yes, even when using Facebook, Skype, Firefox, Twitter, or whatever other useful application is enabled by the Web).

 4. Ask yourself what needs improvement in order to better meet your needs as a contributor or user of the Web.